HongyuZhu-s/HongyuZhu-s.github.io/index.md

 ---

 # About Me （Updated Sep.
 2025）
-I am a doctoral student majoring in computer science at the Chongqing Green Intelligent Institute of **the Chinese Academy of Sciences University**, focusing on the algorithm design in Deep Learning.
+I'm a doctoral student majoring in computer science at the Chongqing Green Intelligent Institute of **the Chinese Academy of Sciences University**, focusing on the algorithm design in Deep Learning.
 I am interested in **Multimodal Sentiment Analysis** and **Data Augmentation**.

 <i><b><font size=2px>Welcome to contacting me about research.
 Please drop me emails (734570533@qq.com) or WeChat me (DoDoDoDoDoZh).</font></b></i>